marmelab/greenframe-cli/src/model/README.md

 ## Description of the model

-The GreenFrame model compute an energy consumption (Wh) from:
+The GreenFrame model computes an energy consumption (Wh) from:

 - collected metrics (cpu time, network traffic, etc.) on one or more usage scenarios.
 - knowledge of the infrastructure (number of servers, network traffic), users (number of requests).